This is a shorter version of our complete Best Drones list on Drone Rush.

 As for the drone itself, the Mavic 2 Pro is one of the fastest, most stable, and most agile camera-focused machines we’ve flown.
 The multi-direction obstacle avoidance sensors make it one of the safest drones we’ve flown as well.
 Don’t let the name fool you, a beginner can put the Mavic 2 Pro into the sky with great success.
 It offers a great selection of self-piloted flight modes to help get the best shots.
 On the flip side, experienced pilots can take manual control of the craft and really push the camera to new heights.

-Check out the DJI Mavic 2 Pro for $1,449.
-Add on the Mavic 2 Fly More Kit for $319 to get extra batteries, accessories and more.
-If the Mavic 2 Zoom for $1249 is more your style, grab that instead.
+Check out the DJI Mavic 2 Pro for $1,449, our links here are to a $1,849 combo with the Fly More kit.
+Grab the Mavic 2 Fly More Kit for $323 to get extra batteries, accessories and more.
+If the Mavic 2 Zoom for $1,245 is more your style, grab that instead.
+(Note: Prices on Amazon may be higher than initial launch prices for this drone.)

 The very best of the best professional camera drones allow you to put your professional camera into the sky.
 They are simply vessels to fly what would otherwise be a handheld camera.
 The DJI Inspire 2 is an alternative to that, offering its own selection of cameras.
 Currently, the Zenmuse X7 is the best on offer.
 This is a 6K camera with interchangeable lenses.
 Yes, I said 6K video capture.
 The 24MP Super 35 sensor can shoot in 6K CinemaDNG, 5.2K Apple ProRes, and more.
 If I kept running down the spec sheet for the camera, you’d think I was talking about a high-end DSLR, and that’s exactly my point.